 What a Spouse Can Waive and How

 Arizona law gives a surviving spouse several built-in protections: a homestead allowance, exempt property rights, and a family allowance.
-These benefits exist to prevent a surviving spouse from being left with nothing.
-But spouses can voluntarily give up some or all of those rights through a written waiver.
+These benefits exist to keep a surviving spouse from being left with nothing.
+A spouse can waive some or all of those rights through a written agreement.

 A surviving spouse may waive the person's homestead allowance, exempt property and family allowance rights in whole or in part either before or after marriage by a written contract, agreement or waiver that is signed by the surviving spouse.

-A.R.S. § 14-2207(A)This often comes up in prenuptial or postnuptial agreements, especially in second marriages or blended family situations.
-The waiver can cover all spousal rights or just specific ones, depending on what the agreement says.
+A.R.S. § 14-2207(A)This often comes up in prenuptial or postnuptial agreements.
+It is especially common in blended family situations with children from a prior marriage.
+The waiver can cover all spousal rights or just specific ones.

 When a Waiver Will Not Hold Up

 Signing a waiver is not enough on its own.
-Arizona courts look at whether the waiver was truly voluntary and whether the spouse had a fair picture of the other person's finances before signing.
+Arizona courts look at whether the waiver was truly voluntary.
+They also check whether the spouse had a fair picture of the other person's finances before signing.

 A surviving spouse's waiver is not enforceable if the surviving spouse provides that either of the following is true: 1.
 That person did not execute the waiver voluntarily.
 2. The waiver was unconscionable when it was executed and before its execution that person was not provided a fair and reasonable disclosure of the property or financial obligations of the decedent.

-A broad waiver that references "all rights" in the other spouse's property is treated as a full renunciation of homestead allowance, exempt property, family allowance, intestate succession rights, and any benefits under a will executed before the waiver.
-For couples entering second marriages with existing estate plans, understanding this statute is an important part of the planning process.
+A broad waiver that references "all rights" in the other spouse's property is treated as a full renunciation.
+This covers homestead allowance, exempt property, and family allowance.
+It also covers intestate succession rights and any benefits under a will signed before the waiver.